m-labs/artiq/doc/manual/installing.rst

         $ python3.5 -m artiq.gateware.targets.kc705 -H qc1  # or qc2

+    .. note:: Add ``--toolchain vivado`` if you wish to use Vivado instead of ISE.

 * Then, gather the binaries and flash them: ::

         $ mkdir binaries